3digitdev/idle-ant/README.md

 - "Prestige" is colonization of new planet.
 Old planet(s) are "shipping" food to the new planet, providing the prestige multiplier

+## Balance Notes

+- Need land-based upgrade for Worker
+- Less sticks cost for Quarry (3-4k)
+- Swap costs of Wheel and Club
+- Orange color for Producer names

 ## Cookie Clicker Notes

 0.15x scaling on costs